More than 10 Things To Do With Confit de Canard (aka confit of duck) or confit of chicken

 - I developed this a bit further: For 2 – soak 50g/⅓ cup raisins in red vermouth.
 Gently fry an onion in some of the duck fat.
 Add a tin of artichoke hearts (halved) and 8-10 sun dried tomatoes (these are essential to cut through the richness of this dish).
 Add four cloves of garlic, peeled and crushed with a teaspoon of salt.
 Add the flesh, and a little of the fat of two confit duck legs, raise the heat a little.
 Add a tin of drained mixed beans.
 Add the raisins and vermouth.
 Cook gently for ten minutes or so.
 Serve.

-- At the Gallery Mess at the Saatchi Gallery in Chelsea they serve a confit duck leg with truffled lentils, peppery girolles and a thyme-infused jus.
+- At the Gallery Mess at the Saatchi Gallery in Chelsea (sadly, now closed) they served a confit duck leg with truffled lentils, peppery girolles and a thyme-infused jus.

 - Ben Murphy, head chef of Launceston Place mixes confit leg of duck with segments of blood orange to make a salad.